knative/docs/docs/eventing/getting-started.md

 kubectl get pods --namespace knative-eventing
 ```

-If the `knative-eventing` namespace does not exist, use the follow steps to add the Knative Eventing component to your cluster:
+If the `knative-eventing` namespace does not exist or the `in-memory-channel-controller-*` is not listed, use the following steps to install Knative Eventing with the in-memory channel provisioner:

 1. Make sure that you have a functioning Kubernetes cluster.
 See the [Comprehensive Install guide](../install/_index.md) for more information.
 2. Install the Eventing CRDs by running the following commmand:

     ```sh
     kubectl apply --selector knative.dev/crd-install=true \
-    --filename https://github.com/knative/eventing/releases/download/{{< version >}}/eventing.yaml
+    --filename https://github.com/knative/eventing/releases/download/{{< version >}}/release.yaml
     ```

 3. Install the Eventing sources by running the following command:

     ```sh
-    kubectl apply --filename https://github.com/knative/eventing/releases/download/{{< version >}}/eventing.yaml
+    kubectl apply --filename https://github.com/knative/eventing/releases/download/{{< version >}}/release.yaml
     ```

 4. Confirm that Knative Eventing is correctly installed by running the following command: